0WN463/snipper/README.md

 Timestamps can be specified in seconds or MM:SS.

-Note that negative indexing is allowed for the time stamps
+Note that negative values is allowed for the time stamps, to indicate duration from the end of the clip.

 For example